Bulinus: Invasive effects

+Schistosomiasis transmission

+Much of the importance of the Bulinus genus of snails comes from its role as an intermediate host for the disease schistosomiasis.
+It is vital to understand the epidemiology of the organisms that cause this disease (Schistosoma species) in these snails to create effective plans and measures to control the transmission of schistosomiasis.
+In Africa alone, at least 130 million people are affected by human urogenital schistosomiasis.

+In the transmission of S. haematobium, Bulinus snails are infected through free-swimming miracidia stage of the parasite where the Bulinus snails facilitate the asexual reproduction of the flatworm.
+Cercariae are produced whom then seek out humans who are in water in which they infect and produce eggs which will be urinated and hatch into miracidia to continue the cycle of schistosomiasis infection.
+Learning the life cycle of both Bulinus and Schistosoma species is important because, in rural areas where agriculture is common industry, land is altered to increase agricultural water where ponds and networks of rain catchment become snail hotspots that have great potential to transmit schistosomiasis.
+There may also be an increase of susceptibility to schistosome transmission in snails following aestivation.

 Species

 Species within the genus Bulinus have been placed into four species groups: the Bulinus africanus group, Bulinus forskalii group, Bulinus reticulatus group and the Bulinus truncatus/tropicus complex.
 For the most part, species have been classified on the basis of their morphology although, in recent decades, the study of ploidy, allozymes and DNA methods have all played an increasing role in species discrimination.
 Morphological characters, whilst adequate to allocate a specimen to a species group are sometimes unreliable when used to classify at higher resolution especially within the Bulinus africanus group.

-There are 37 (or 38 species when the Bulinus mutandensis is recognized as a separate species) species within the genus Bulinus including:
+The following species are recognised in the genus Bulinus: